 OO7J is a Java version of the original OO7 benchmark (written in C++).
 This project includes benchmarking Object Relational Mapping (ORM) tools.
 Currently there are implementations for Hibernate on PostgreSQL, MySQL, db4o and Versant databases.
 InfoQ and Roberto V. Zicari from ODBMS.ORG recently interviewed Pieter van Zyl, creator of the OO7J benchmark.

-This article explores tuning techniques for Hibernate-based applications, focusing on tuning topics that are effective but poorly documented, such as inheritance mapping, second level cache and enhanced sequence identifier generators.
-It also provides some background database information which is essential for tuning Hibernate.
+This article explores tuning techniques for Hibernate applications, focusing on poorly documented topics, such as inheritance mapping, second level cache and enhanced sequence identifier generators.
+2

 Scala and Spring are a promising match.
 Based on a concrete example, this article shows how the power of Scala combined with the proven and productive Spring framework can be unleashed.
 5